-The Loretto Community is an NGO (non-governmental organization) accredited with consultative status at the United Nations.
-This means Loretto can participate in the UN process by attending UN Conferences, serving on committees in collaboration with other NGOs, advocating with UN Member States for issues and values of concern to the Loretto Community and serving as a visible presence for bringing the voices of marginalized communities into the global decision-making arena.
+The work of the Loretto Community extends from the grassroots to the global.
+Loretto Community is an NGO (non-governmental organization) accredited with consultative status at the United Nations.
+This means Loretto can participate in the U.N. process by attending U.N. conferences, serving on committees in collaboration with other NGOs, advocating with U.N.
+Member States for issues and values of concern to the Loretto Community and serving as a visible presence for bringing the voices of marginalized communities into the global decision-making arena.

-Along with several NY-based volunteers, Ari and Beth work on issues related to social justice, the rights of women & girls, people-centered development, poverty eradication, the rights of indigenous peoples and migrants, climate justice, the rights of Earth, disarmament, peace and security and financing for development.
+Along with several NY-based volunteers, Mary Louise and Beth work on issues related to social justice, the rights of women and girls, people-centered development, poverty eradication, the rights of indigenous peoples and migrants, climate justice, the rights of Earth, disarmament, peace and security and financing for development.
 We share our small, yet vibrant, office at the Church Center of the UN with the Feminist Task Force, currently led by Loretto co-member Rosa Lizarde.

-Each year Loretto at the UN has the opportunity to bring a delegation of students from Loretto High Schools and other Loretto members to the annual UN Commission on the Status of Women (CSW).
+Each year Loretto at the UN has the opportunity to bring a delegation of students from Loretto high schools and other Loretto members to the annual U.N.
+Commission on the Status of Women (CSW).
 It is here that these students have the opportunity to learn about global issues and to raise their own voices to advocate with women and girls around the world.
-Starting in 2016, the Loretto Volunteer program has also joined in for the CSW.
+Starting in 2015, the Loretto Volunteer program also has joined in for the CSW.

 The Loretto at the UN office works to disseminate information to the Loretto Community about issues being addressed at the United Nations and around the world.
-The NGO office also leverages the knowledge base of the Loretto Community for effective advocacy work with UN Member States and UN agencies.
-Having an office at the UN allows Loretto to advocate for human rights, Earth rights and a social-justice-oriented framework for creating international policy.
+The NGO office also leverages the knowledge base of the Loretto Community for effective advocacy work with U.N.
+Member States and U.N. agencies.
+Having an office at the United Nation allows Loretto to advocate for human rights, Earth rights and a social-justice-oriented framework for creating international policy.

 Loretto is active on several NGO committees, including the following: